leeecl/TipEasy/README.md

 - The video walkthrough didn't tell us to embed navigation controller, and that might have caused a trouble when I was trying to push segue from ViewController to SettingsViewController.
 - Many times the solution wasn't that hard to figure out, but I resort to endless searches which made problems more complicated...
+- I had trouble on putting background image.
+It turned out I need to add the images set into Asset Catalogs.
+(Not just put them in the folder)